iotempire/iotempower/doc/image-pi.rst

 Install UlnoIoT image onto an SD-card
 =====================================

-- Download the Raspberry Pi image from here: https://goo.gl/bVgLMr (you might later want to use ssh and upgrade Node-RED dashboard on this image, turns out it is buggy in using the charts.
-Do:
+- Download the Raspberry Pi image from here: https://goo.gl/bVgLMr.
-  ``sudo npm install -g --unsafe-perm Node-RED-dashboard``)

 - Make sure the sha256-checksum of the image is correct.
 It should be:

   ``d49706b299bf95b41813906f9d8eff4e5f1604f0ffc9e9e1bfbb95ef472c0883``